chipkin/BACnetClientExampleCPP/README.md

-# BACnet Server Example CPP
+# BACnet Client Example CPP

-A basic BACnet IP server example written with C++ using the [CAS BACnet Stack](https://www.bacnetstack.com/).
+A basic BACnet IP client example written with C++ using the [CAS BACnet Stack](https://www.bacnetstack.com/).
+This client example is ment to be used with the [BACnet IP server example](https://github.com/chipkin/BACnetServerExampleCPP) and expects a device with the following objects.

 - Device: 389999 (Device Rainbow)
   - analog_input: 0  (AnalogInput Bronze)